POPULATION AND

 Natural growth

-The difference between number of people who are born and number of people who are dead.
+difference between number of people who are born and number of people who are

 Migratory growth